nndi-oss/pg_reloaded/README.md

 ## CHENJEZO ( *Notice* )

-- **Running as a daemon on Windows**
+- **Running as a Service on Windows**

-Since you have to run it in the background for the scheduling functionality to be of any value a service would be ideal on Windows - but until then you will have to run it in the foreground.
+Since you have to run it in the background for the scheduling functionality to be of any value a Service wrapper would be ideal on Windows - but until then you will have to run it in the foreground.

 - **BE CAREFULL, IT MAY EAT YOUR LUNCH!**